Rudeg/react-input-calendar/README.md

 Default: null

-Set an function that will be triggered whenever there is a change in the selected date.
+Set a function that will be triggered whenever there is a change in the selected date.
 It will return the date in the `props.computableFormat` format.

+#### props.onBlur

+Type: `Function`

+Default: null

+Set a function that will be triggered when the input field is blurred.
+It will return the event and the date in the props.computableFormat format.

 #### props.closeOnSelect